+Lesson Progression

 To start, I made a light source with 3 different LEDs.
 Each LED will need its own 9V battery.
 It is important to recognize that the cathode and anode parts of the battery must be aligned correctly with the LED, the material in the diode will only allow electrons to flow in one direction.
 If you have switches available add them in series this can be useful later on when selectively choosing a light and a duration, but they are not necessary.
 An example is shown in Figure 3.

 Then the students were shown how to make a simple photoreceptor with one LED and a voltmeter.
 Students were then asked to make some preliminary observations about the positioning of the LED and the reading of the voltage.
 Simple observations should show that when they surround the LED with their hands, they get a voltage reading of 0 volts.
 As they point the LED in circuit closer to a light source, or if they place it near a similar color light source, it will give a higher voltage reading.
 Some examples could be the lights in the ceiling, the sunlight, the light from the cell phone flashlight, or even the light that comes from the screen on devices.
 Students were then eventually instructed to point their LED at a shining LED from the teacher’s LED light source.
 They can repeat this process for LEDs of different colors to determine how the LED of different materials get voltage readings.
 An example is shown in Figure 4.
-Table 3: Example Voltage readings
+Table 3: Example Voltage readings (LED as detector).